gryaklab/llm-ode/README.md

 ## Training and Evaluation

-The script `serve_and_run.sh` launches the vllm servers in the background and runs the LLM-ODE on all the datasets:
+The script `serve_and_run.sh` launches the vllm servers in the background and runs LLM-ODE on all datasets:

 ```
 chmod +x serve_and_run.sh